yannis300307/NumworksAppsRust/README.md

 ## Need help?

-You can ping me at `@yannis300307` on the Omega Community Discord serve https://discord.gg/JpmjSH3.
+You can ping me at `@yannis300307` on the Omega Community Discord server https://discord.gg/JpmjSH3.

 ## Licenses